softwaremill/ox/doc/utility.md

 # Utilities

-In addition to concurrency, error handling and resiliency features, ox includes some utility methods, which make writing direct-style Scala code more convenient.
+In addition to concurrency, error handling and resiliency features, Ox includes some utility methods, which make writing direct-style Scala code more convenient.
 When possible, these are `inline` methods taking `inline` parameters, hence incurring no runtime overhead.